 A variety of business professionals and legal entities are required to hold an embossment seal for use on legal documents and contracts.
 Irish registered companies, solicitors, notaries or a commissioner for oaths are all likely to use similar personalised seals.
 There are a wide variety of seal types depending on how they will be used practically including the pliers type seal, desk mounted seals or self-inking stamps.

 At McGrath Seals, we feel in this current climate the question must be asked: ‘What happens after a seal is no longer required?’
 The seal may no longer be required due to retirement, company acquisition or when a company is dissolved/wound up.
-A seal is a legal tool and as such certain steps should be taken to ensure the seal is properly disposed of and the salvageable parts recycled when possible.
+A seal is a legal tool and as such certain steps should be taken to dispose of a corporate seal correctly and ensure it is properly disposed of.
+In many cases, there are salvageable parts which can be recycled or repurposed.
 McGrath Company Seals would be happy to facilitate the disposal of any stamps or seals that are no longer required.

 At McGrath Company Seals we feel it is our social responsibility to promote the recycling of company seals that are no longer required.
 We understand that there may be a lack of guidance regarding the correct disposal of a company or business-related seal.
 While there is a legal requirement for Irish companies and solicitors to hold a seal, there are no specific guidelines in place for the disposal of the seal.
 In many cases, the seal itself, if not properly disposed of, can create an unnecessary security risk for a company.
 The engraved die containing embossment information is specific to the owner of a seal, we will destroy the identifying elements appropriately, then recycle and repurpose the useable parts.